ringpackages/MyCTiger/README.md

 ## 🔧 Development Status

-This is a prototype of the idea, designed to be extended by interested developers with their own libraries and DSLs.
+This is a prototype of the idea (Could be extended by interested developers with their own libraries and DSLs).

 Development and testing are performed using MS-Windows, Ring 1.24, and TCC.